 To generate an HTML report, just run it against your web log file: (-a is optional)

 # goaccess -f /var/log/apache2/access.log -a > report.html OR # zcat -f /var/log/apache2/access.log* | goaccess -a > report.htmlNote You can run GoAccess via

 GoAccess should not leak any memory, (tested with

-so mostly it will depend on the log size and the initial parse.
+so mostly it will depend on the log size and features enabled.

 This section describes how to install Tokyo Cabinet with the source package.

 $ wget http://fallabs.com/tokyocabinet/tokyocabinet-1.4.48.tar.gz $ tar -zxvf tokyocabinet-1.4.48.tar.gz $ cd tokyocabinet-1.4.48 $ ./configure --prefix=/usr --enable-off64 --enable-fastest $ make # make install

 If you have a large dataset that won't fit in physical memory or you want data persistence, then you want to use the B+ Tree on-disk database.

 $ ./configure --enable-utf8 --enable-geoip --enable-tcb=btree $ make # make install